When seeking to build Diversity, Equity, and Inclusivity policies and expectations for your organization, it is critical to begin with the right data.

-While leaning on corporate leadership is critical, don’t forget to listen to your ultimate audience – your employees.
+While leaning on institutional leaders is critical, don't forget to listen to your ultimate audience - your employees.

 The DEI survey is your first step to creating a culture of diversity, equity, and inclusivity.
 Don't jump the gun just because you have an idea for a policy.
 Take time to create an action plan that includes specific goals, timelines, and measurable results.

 This helps to ensure accountability throughout the entire process while also ensuring you've taken the necessary steps to engage your employees.

 When creating DEI surveys, it's important not to ask leading questions or ones that will unintentionally skew results.

 Many organizations make the mistake of only asking questions pertaining to race, gender, and sexual orientation.
 However, it is critical to assess all areas of diversity including disabilities, veterans status, spiritual beliefs, socio-economic standing, and more.

 By focusing on these specific groups and gauging their experiences in the workplace through DEI surveys, organizations can begin to successfully move the needle toward a culture of equality and inclusion.